countable-web/open-source-corporation/hr/FRONT_END_POSTING.md

 Hi!

-If you're love CSS and HTML (and maybe some javascript and design), let's chat!
+If you love CSS and HTML (and maybe some javascript and design), let's chat!

 You should have a portfolio that demonstrates most if not all of: